 - 6c chicken stock

-- whole rotisserie chicken, meat pulled off the bones and cut or torn into bite sized pieces (set bones aside)
+- whole rotisserie chicken, meat pulled off the bones and cut or torn into bite-sized pieces (set bones aside)

 - 1 lemongrass stalk

 - 4 kaffir lime leaves, fresh or frozen.
 You can sometimes find these at Asian grocery stores.
-If not, substitute with zest of one lime.
+If not, substitute with the zest of one lime.

 - 2c shiitake mushrooms